api3dao/vitepress-docs/docs/explore/dapis/security-considerations.md

 As previously mentioned, a dAPI is a mapping towards a specific Beacon or Beacon Set ID, which can be changed.
-Currently the ability to do so rests with multi-sigs that are operated on each chain that `dapiserver.sol` is deployed on.
+Currently the ability to do so rests with multi-sigs that are operated on each chain that `API3ServerV1.sol` is deployed on.
 The multi-sig setup is a 4/n with members of the Core Technical Team (CTT) along with members of the dAPI team being part of it.
-When reading dAPIs like e.g.
-BTC/USD, this multi-sig could alter what data is being consumed by pointing the dAPI towards a different ID, which can cause intended or unintended damage.
+When reading dAPIs like e.g. BTC/USD, this multi-sig could alter what data is being consumed by pointing the dAPI towards a different ID, which can cause intended or unintended damage.

 Similar to other oracle network designs, like the Chainlink Contract upgradability by a 4/9 multi-sig, there are trust implications being made that